-Possible Trump-Putin meeting still under discussion
+Tillerson: Possible Trump-Putin meeting still under discussion

 - He would not confirm an anticipated upcoming meeting between Trump and Putin

-Beijing (CNN)US officials are still working to determine whether President Donald Trump and Russian President Vladimir Putin have sufficient areas of substance to discuss that would warrant a bilateral meeting in Vietnam this week.
+Beijing (CNN)US officials are still working to determine whether President Donald Trump and Russian President Vladimir Putin have sufficient areas of substance to discuss that would warrant a bilateral meeting in Vietnam this week, Secretary of State Rex Tillerson said Thursday.

-Secretary of State Rex Tillerson said the US and Russia are working on a "number of difficult areas" but that officials haven't determined whether the time is appropriate for the two presidents to discuss them.
+The US and Russia are working on a "number of difficult areas" but that officials haven't determined whether the time is appropriate for the two presidents to discuss them, he told reporters during a briefing in Beijing.

 "When the two leaders meet, is there something sufficiently substantive?"
 Tillerson said.
 "No conclusion has been made on that."

+Trump said aboard Air Force One as he winged toward Japan on Sunday that he expected the sit-down to occur on the sidelines of a summit for Asia-Pacific leaders in Vietnam, which is due to begin Thursday.

+"We want Putin's help on North Korea, and we'll be meeting with a lot of different leaders," Trump said midway through the eight-hour flight to Tokyo from Honolulu, where he'd spent the night.

-He listed efforts in Syria and the Middle East as top among the issues the two countries are discussing.
+Tillerson listed efforts in Syria and the Middle East as top among the issues the two countries are discussing.
 Trump and Putin will both attend the Asia-Pacific Economic Cooperation summit in Vietnam.

 And asked by CNN's Jeff Zeleny whether the list also still includes Russia's attempts to interfere in the US election, he said it did.